MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/oracle/2-etl-load-migration-considerations.md

 :::image type="content" source="../media/2-etl-load-migration-considerations/migration-options-flowchart.png" border="true" alt-text="Flowchart of migration options and recommendations.":::

-As shown in the flowchart, your initial step is always to build an inventory of ETL/ELT processes that need to be migrated.
-With the standard "built-in" Azure features, some existing processes might not need to move.
+As shown in the flowchart, the initial step is always to build an inventory of ETL/ELT processes that need to be migrated.
+With the standard built-in Azure features, some existing processes might not need to move.
 For planning purposes, it's important that you understand the scale of the migration.
 Next, consider the questions in the flowchart decision tree:

 1. **Move to native Azure?** Your answer depends on whether you're migrating to a completely Azure-native environment.
 If so, we recommend that you re-engineer the ETL processing using [Pipelines and activities in Azure Data Factory](../../../data-factory/concepts-pipelines-activities.md) or [Azure Synapse pipelines](../../get-started-pipelines.md).

 1. **Using a third-party ETL tool?** If you're not moving to a completely Azure-native environment, then check whether an existing [third-party](../../partner/data-integration.md) ETL tool is already in use.
-In the Oracle environment, you might find that some or all of the ETL processing is performed by custom scripts using Oracle-specific utilities such as SQL\*Developer, SQL\*Loader, or Data Pump.
+In the Oracle environment, you might find that some or all of the ETL processing is performed by custom scripts using Oracle-specific utilities such as Oracle SQL Developer, Oracle SQL\*Loader, or Oracle Data Pump.
 The approach in this case is to re-engineer using Azure Data Factory.

 1. **Does the third-party support dedicated SQL pools within Azure Synapse?** Consider whether there's a large investment in skills in the third-party ETL tool, or if existing workflows and schedules use that tool.
 If so, determine whether the tool can efficiently support Azure Synapse as a target environment.
 Ideally, the tool will include native connectors that can use Azure facilities like [PolyBase](../../sql/load-data-overview.md) or [COPY INTO](/sql/t-sql/statements/copy-into-transact-sql) for the most efficient data loading.
 But even without native connectors, there's generally a way that you can call external processes, such as PolyBase or `COPY INTO`, and pass in applicable parameters.
 In this case, use existing skills and workflows, with Azure Synapse as the new target environment.